ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 The number of VMs to license does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
 {: note}

-Specify the number of VMs (virtual machines) to license, in increments of 10.
+Specify the number of VMs to license, in increments of 10.
 At least 10 VMs are required for license management.

-After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified in the order, you can:
+After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified initially, complete the following steps:

 1. Replace your Caveonix RiskForesight license by ordering a larger license.
 2. Copy the license to your Caveonix RiskForesight console.
 3. Delete the previous license from the {{site.data.keyword.vmwaresolutions_short}} console.

-For more information, see the following procedures.
+For more information, see:
 * [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure)
 * [Procedure to delete Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_managing#caveonix_license_managing_procedure-delete)